 What is the maximum baseline length we will try to phase?
 SYS 0201 [AD06] states the maximum aperture diameter of 700 km corresponding to the Main Array.
 However, since the performance will be limited by atmosphere/weather [RD01], the default will likely be the Core, or Core plus Spiral if more sensitivity is needed and/or at low frequency.
-If conditions support it, the use of the Mid baselines may also be attractive to utilize any antennas left idle by concurrent science subarrays.
-In any case, SNR-based weighting of antennas shall be possible (see Section 7.2.4 of [AD06]).
+Regardless of the antenna combinations used, SNR-based weighting of antennas shall be possible (see Section 7.2.4 of [AD06]).
+If conditions support it, then the use of the Mid baselines may also be attractive to utilize any antennas left idle by concurrent science subarrays.
+However, for real-time array phase-up to work with these longer baseline antennas, an accurate model of the phasing calibrator's source structure will be necessary.
+It may also be necessary to study tradeoffs in the inclusion of these longer baselines; for example, if phasing efficiency is generally lower on the longer baselines, then the effective sensitivity gained by inclusion of those antennas is reduced.
+And based on experience with phased ALMA, there is evidence that in some cases inclusion of the (noisier) longer baselines can reduce the overall quality of the phasing on shorter baselines as well [L. Matthews, private communication].